tijmenkamps/SimDeck/README.md

 # SimDeck
-A digital system for creating button box systems, used for simulation games.
+A system for using mobile devices as digital button boxes.